DrewErskine/DataStructures/Maps/TreeMaps/TreeMaps-README.md

 8. Clearing the TreeMap
    map.clear();

+---

 ## Use Cases

-TreeMap is ideal for applications where order is crucial, such as displaying sorted data to users or maintaining a naturally ordered list of records.
+`TreeMap` is ideal for applications where an ordered map is crucial.
+It is suitable for scenarios such as implementing a sorted map, maintaining a naturally ordered list of records, or where range searches are frequent operations.